Tushiyah United Hebrew School – Scott Memorial Methodist Episcopal Church

-The Tushiyah United Hebrew School, later known as the Scott Memorial Methodist Episcopal Church, is an educational building located at 609 East Kirby Street in Detroit, Michigan.
+Kirby Center Lofts, formerly the Tushiyah United Hebrew School, later known as the Scott Memorial Methodist Episcopal Church, is a former educational building located at 609 East Kirby Street in Detroit, Michigan.
 This building, an important work of architect Isadore M. Lewis, was constructed as the Tushiyah United Hebrew School and served as the headquarters of the United Hebrew Schools of Detroit.
 It later served as the Scott Memorial Methodist Episcopal Church, the first mainline African-American Methodist Episcopal church in Detroit.
 It was listed on the National Register of Historic Places in 2011.

 The building now houses the Kirby Center Lofts.

 Tushiyah United Hebrew School

 In the early 1920s, the number of people of Detroit increased dramatically, and with it, the city's Jewish population also grew.
 The new wave of Jewish arrivals, particularly those emigrating from Eastern Europe, spread north along what was then the Hastings Street corridor (the current location of I-75).
 Between 1919 and 1924, the new population built a series of Talmud Torah schools, which emphasized community-based education.
 The locations of these schools spread northward along Hastings Street, following the Jewish population.

 The Tushiyah United Hebrew School, built in 1922 on Kirby and St. Antoine, was one of these schools.
 Also known as the Kirby Center, it was constructed as the headquarters of the United Hebrew Schools.
 The building contained classrooms for 1500 students and an auditorium for 2000 people.
 It served not only as a school for children, but also hosted adult education classes and community group functions.

 The school was designed by Isadore M. Lewis, a Jewish architect who designed a wide array of commercial, industrial, and residential buildings, primarily for Jewish clients.
 Lewis was born in Appleton, Wisconsin in 1888, and in 1916 moved to Detroit to open his own architectural firm.
 He practiced in Detroit until at least 1960, and died in 1968.

 As the 1920s wound down, the Jewish population began shifting northward and westward away from the Tushiyah United Hebrew School, building homes and schools in the Dexter-Davidson neighborhood.
 New African-American residents began moving into the Hastings Street neighborhood as the earlier Jewish residents moved out.
 The shift in population, combined with the decline in popularity of the Talmud Torah schools, lead to the closure of the Tushiyah United Hebrew School in 1929.